Curriculum Vitae

 More About

 Jeff Hannon retired from the U.S. Army in 2020 as a colonel with more than 34 years of enlisted and commissioned service.
-While in the Army, Jeff served in a wide array of assignments, ranging from assistant professor at the National War College to a strategic advisor in the Office of the Under Secretary of Defense for Policy to the second-in-command of a 450-soldier reconnaissance squadron.
-Other notable positions include a tour as the Chief for the U.S. Army’s Strategy Division, serving as the senior plans advisor for the Iraqi Baghdad Operational Command, and writing speeches and formulating strategies for the Chief of Staff of the U.S. Army.
+While in the Army, Jeff served in a wide array of assignments, ranging from assistant professor at the National War College, a strategic advisor in the Office of the Under Secretary of Defense for Policy, and the second-in-command of a 450-soldier reconnaissance squadron.
+Other notable positions include a tour as the Chief for the U.S. Army’s Strategy Division, the senior plans advisor for the Iraqi Baghdad Operational Command, and writing speeches and formulating strategies for the Chief of Staff of the U.S. Army.
 Jeff’s overseas tours include Korea, Panama, Germany, Bosnia, Egypt, Kuwait, Iraq, and Afghanistan.

 Jeff earned B.A.s in History and Political Science from Mercer University, an M.A. in Operational Planning from the U.S. Army’s School for Advanced Military Studies, and an M.A. in Strategic Security Studies from The National Defense University.
 His education also includes fellowships with the Massachusetts Institute of Technology’s Seminar XXI program and College of International Security Affairs.

-He is now a student in the University of Georgia’s political science and international affairs doctoral program.
-Jeff’s research interests encompass foreign policy and national security decision making, researching the effects of signaling and risk perception on interactions among states, and cognitive approaches to understanding international relations.
+He is now a Ph.D. candidate in the University of Georgia’s political science and international affairs doctoral program.
+Jeff’s research interests encompass foreign policy and national security decision making, intrastate and interstate conflict, and psychological approaches to understanding international relations.

 Outside of the classroom, Jeff enjoys running and working out, making cocktails and cooking, traveling, and refurbishing the home he shares with his wife, Katherine, who is a psychotherapist.
 Jeff and Katherine have a daughter and four sons.